Back to blog

 What to do Monday morning

 The agent isn't the last reader of your data.
 It's the first.
-Build for that reader, and the rest of the stack reorganizes itself around it.
+Build for that reader, and the rest of the stack reorganizes around it.